Appointments unique in the World

 Last but not least, one of the oldest and colourful parties of Trentino is the “Carnevale dei Matoci” in Valfloriana, where people goof off, eat and laugh.

 Summer is the theatre of concerts at high altitude “The Sounds of the Dolomites” and at the art park “RespirArt Pampeago”.
-Then the “Herbs, Flowers and Tastes Week”, “Family Weeks - Fantabosco”, “Trentino Danza”, historical commemorations “Le Corti di Tesero”, “Catanaoc ‘n festa” and “San Martino Fires”.
+Then the “Herbs, Flowers and Tastes Week”, “Family Weeks”, “Trentino Danza”, followed by the historical commemorations “Le Corti di Tesero” and “Catanaoc ‘n festa”.

-Summer is also the time of two-wheel competitions, like “Marcialonga Cycling” and “Vecia Ferovia de Fiemme”.
-No bike?
-Race by foot (and uphill!) at the skyrunning races “Stava Skyrace” and “Latemar Vertical km”.
+Summer is also the time of two-wheel competitions, like “Marcialonga Cycling Craft”.
+Not a biker?
+Race by foot (and uphill!) at the skyrunning race “Stava Skyrace”.

-Live noble emotions during the “Desmontegada di Cavalese”, the parade of adorned goats, and the “Desmontegada di Predazzo”, the parade of cows and their calves.
+Enjoy yourself during the “Desmontegada di Cavalese”, the parade of adorned goats, and the “Desmontegada di Predazzo”, with cows parading coming back from the alpine pastures.